 Richard started his working life at AD Dickinson in Leverton as a Motor Vehicle Technician, attending Boston College on a day release apprenticeship.
 He then spent the following years working in the local motor trade in a variety of roles, such as, technician, service advisor, workshop controller and manager.

-In 2006, Richard then returned to Boston College as a Motor Vehicle Lecturer, and then progressing on to the role of Programme Leader for Motor Vehicle, Engineering and Electrical.
+In 2006, Richard then returned to Boston College as a Motor Vehicle Lecturer, and then progressing on to the role of Programme Leader for Motor Vehicle, Engineering and Electrical, and then on to Head of Curriculum, which encompassed senior management responsibility for a variety of course areas, as well as apprenticeships.

-Outside of College, Richard’s personal interests include cycling, motorsport, the rugby union and traveling.
+Outside of College, Richard’s personal interests include cycling, Motorsport, the rugby union and travelling.

 Head of Curriculum Development